c-dongon/vibify/README.md

 # Vibify

-Find your vibe and discover new music to love!
+Find your vibe and discover new music to love with Vibify!
 Add your favorite artists, favorite songs, and tweak song attributes to fit the vibe you're looking for, then generate a personalized playlist.

 ## Overview